cakephp/docs/en/tutorials-and-examples/blog/blog.rst

 ======================

 Next, let's tell CakePHP where our database is and how to connect to it.
-For many, this is the first and last time you will need to configure anything.
+For many, this will be the first and last time you will need to configure anything.

 The configuration should be pretty straightforward: just replace the values in the ``Datasources.default`` array in the ``config/app.php`` file